cosmonic-labs/setup-wash/CONTRIBUTING.md

 ---

-Thank you for helping make `setup-wash` better!
+Thank you for helping make `setup-wash-action` better!